davidavdav/SprekendNederland/README.md

 ```sh
 bin/meta.py > meta.csv
 ```
+This should take about a few seconds.

 ## Extract the answers to all questions
 ```sh
 bin/answers.py > answers.csv
 ```
+This can take up to minutes.
+Especially the query that finds the prompts with the recordings is hard work

 ## Read in the metadata into R
 ```R